Spora-Foundation/Spora/docs/copperoot.md

 - **Production-Ready**: Mempool validation, standard transaction checks, and comprehensive testing
 - **Robust Testing**: Full test coverage with proper error handling and edge case validation

 The implementation is production-ready for CopperootMerkle functionality and provides a solid foundation for next-generation Bitcoin applications requiring high performance, scalability, and advanced cryptographic features.
-The complete MuSig2 implementation with wrapper API ensures robust multi-signature operations while maintaining backward compatibility.
-The strict script format validation prevents misclassification and ensures security.
+The complete MuSig2 implementation with wrapper API and session management ensures robust multi-signature operations while maintaining backward compatibility.
+The strict script format validation and enhanced Merkle commitment verification prevent misclassification and ensure security.
 CopperootVerkle functionality is reserved for future activation, with the Verkle tree implementation already in place but disabled for mainnet launch.

 ## References